 - These time limitations apply from the scheduled start time of each draw, whether or not any match starts prior to or later than the scheduled start time (subject to clause 8 below).

 - These time limitations apply to all 4 sheets, whether or not a match follows on any particular sheet.

-- For matches tied after regulation play, leagues which do not permit ties willplay one extra end toward the glass, unless both skips agree to complete a single rock shootout instead.
-This shootout may be by any team member, and will continue until one team is measurably closer to the pin.
+- Ties will not be permitted in League Playoffs, in any league.
+Once the match time limit is reached, matches tied after regulation play will complete a single rock shootout to determine the winner.
+This shootout may be by any team member and will continue until one team is measurably closer to the pin.
 Sweeping is allowed only by the team throwing.
 Measurements are to be witnessed by the opposing team.